jaspector

 State page does not publish a town-specific inspection window

-Typical inspection sequence: Foundation prior to pouring, framing/rough-in, and final construction; plumbing and mechanical rough-ins and finals are inspected for permits purchased on or after October 1, 2011
+Typical sequence: Foundation prior to pouring, framing/rough-in, and final construction; plumbing and mechanical rough-ins and finals are inspected for permits purchased on or after October 1, 2011

 One free re-inspection may be performed if a required inspection is not passed the first time; additional re-inspections require payment of an additional fee

-Do I need a building permit in Trimble, TN?
+01 Do I need a building permit in Trimble, TN?

 The state residential permit page lists Trimble as a city where a state residential building permit is required for construction in the city limits.
 The state program applies to one- and two-family dwellings and townhouses where the local government has not been exempted or opted out.
 Trimble's public town pages did not expose a detailed local building permit code in the crawl.

-How much does a building permit cost in Trimble, TN?
+02 How much does a building permit cost in Trimble, TN?

+Building permit fees in Trimble, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Determined by the state fee schedule in CORE; exact amount depends on valuation and permit type.
 Fees are calculated as: Valuation-based for state residential permits.
 Plan check fee: Not clearly posted in the Trimble-specific public material.

-How do I apply for a building permit in Trimble, TN?
+03 How do I apply for a building permit in Trimble, TN?

-1. Confirm the work is within Trimble city limits and determine whether a local permit or state residential permit applies.
+To apply for a building permit in Trimble, TN, follow these steps: 1.
+Confirm the work is within Trimble city limits and determine whether a local permit or state residential permit applies.
 2. For new residential construction, apply through CORE because Trimble is listed by the state as a residential permit jurisdiction.
 3. Create a CORE account, purchase the permit, and upload any required project information.
 4. Request inspections through CORE or the state permit contact channel.
 5. Complete state or local inspections, then proceed to final approval.

-How long does it take to get a building permit in Trimble, TN?
+04 How long does it take to get a building permit in Trimble, TN?

-What work is exempt from building permits in Trimble, TN?
+05 What work is exempt from building permits in Trimble, TN?

-How do I schedule a building inspection in Trimble, TN?
+06 How do I schedule a building inspection in Trimble, TN?

-Inspections can be scheduled via: CORE online or by email to SFMO.permits-licensing@tn.gov; state guidance also provides phone support if the user does not want to create a CORE account.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Trimble, TN via: CORE online or by email to SFMO.permits-licensing@tn.gov; state guidance also provides phone support if the user does not want to create a CORE account.

-Other cities in Dyer County
+Other jurisdictions in Dyer County.

-View all Dyer County jurisdictions →
+All Dyer County jurisdictions →